 All Modification documents will contain a high level, plain English summary.

-Technical language and use of too many acronyms will be avoided, unless their use is appropriate, with a supporting glossary being provided when appropriate.
+Technical language and use of too many acronyms or industry jargon will be avoided, unless their use is appropriate, with a supporting glossary being provided when appropriate.

 Codes will use a consistent structure for Modification related documents, with consistent templates and contents.